imos/imosh/doc/greg/greg_split.sh.md

-# func::greg_split
+# greg_split
-func::greg_split -- Splits a string with a GREG pattern.
+greg_split -- Splits a string with a GREG pattern.

 greg_split splits a string with a GREG pattern.